czyzby/gdx-lml/examples/gdx-lml-vis-websocket/README.md

 # Libraries usage example

-This project demonstrates usage of `gdx-lml` (with `VisUI` through `gdx-lml-vis`) to handle application's views and a somewhat practical usage of `gdx-websocket`: connecting to an external echo server.
+This project demonstrates usage of `gdx-lml` (with `VisUI` through `gdx-lml-vis`) to handle application's views and a somewhat practical usage of `gdx-websocket`: connecting to an external echo server. `gdx-kiwi` utilities are used all over the place to ease handling of assets and heavy objects.
 Contrary to simple test projects, this one aims to simulate an actual application.

 LML is used to construct all screens - not a single actor is created with pure Java in this project.